fraser-lab/plumed_em_md/ROSETTA/rosetta_notes_from_ray.md

 For the comparison problem, you can simply rescore the structures with the same density weight and same scoring function.

 2) If I understood correctly, you were worried that the neighboring residues might need to move to accommodate the newly sampled conformation in the loop.
 This part should be taken care by the energy minimizations in both CartSampler and Relax.
 The energy minimization is carried out for the whole protein, not just the sampled regions.
 Nevertheless, you can certainly play around adding movers into the protocol to see how things turn out.

+idealize_jd2.linuxgccrelease -database /opt/sbgrid/x86_64-linux/rosetta/3.9/main/database -in::path ./ -in::file::s AC_SYMM.pdb -ignore_unrecognized_res -no_optH -out::path ./ -out::path::pdb ./ -chainbreaks  -overwrite

+rosetta_scripts.linuxgccrelease -database /opt/sbgrid/x86_64-linux/rosetta/3.9/main/database -in::file::s AC_SYMM_ideal_edit.pdb -parser::protocol new_multi_ray.xml ignore_unrecognized_res -edensity::mapreso 3.5 -default_max_cycles 200 -edensity::cryoem_scatterers -out::suffix _asymm -crystal_refine -beta